gobros/container/README.md

 * Must bind against an Interface or Pointer type
 * Resolvers must be a function
-* Resolver must return a type that either implements or is assignable to the bound type
+* Resolver must return a type that either implements or is assignable to the bound type as the first return parameter
-* Resolver may have arguments, but they must be of type Interface, Pointer, or Slice so the container can attemp to resolve them.
+* Resolver may have arguments, but they must be of type Interface, Pointer, or Slice so the container can attemp to resolve them
+* If a Resolver returns an error, it must be the second return parameter

 ## Requirements To Resolve
 * Provide an Interface or Pointer bound type to resolve